aws-samples/amazon-efs-workshop/scenarios/magento/README.md

 **Step 1:** Sign in to the [AWS Management Console](https://console.aws.amazon.com/console/home) and navigate to the S3 service page

-*If using an existing S3 bucket to host the Magento binary, ensure that the user account used to launch the CloudFormation scripts has read access and skip to step 6*
+*If using an existing S3 bucket to host the Magento binary, ensure that the bucket is configured to allow public read access and skip to step 6*

 **Step 2:** Select *Create bucket* and enter a bucket name and the AWS region that will host the Magento resources and select **Next**